tailhook/vagga/docs/build_steps.rst

 PHP/Composer Commands
 =====================

-.. note:: PHP/Composer support is recently added to the vagga some things may change as we gain experience with the tool.
+.. note:: PHP/Composer support was recently added to vagga, some things may change as we gain experience with the tool.

 .. step:: ComposerInstall